Connect with others who understand.

 What Causes Jelly Legs in MS?

-Multiple Sclerosis Trust suggests that several factors contribute to muscle weakness in MS.
+According to the Multiple Sclerosis Trust, several factors can contribute to muscle weakness in people with MS:

 Nerve Damage

 MS is an autoimmune disease.
-It occurs when the immune system mistakenly attacks the central nervous system, including the brain and spinal cord.
-These attacks damage the myelin coating of the nerves (a process called demyelination) as well as the nerves themselves.
-These attacks cause areas of damage, known as lesions, to form on the nerves.
-Lesions cause nerve messages to slow down or stop completely.
+It occurs when the immune system attacks the central nervous system by mistake, including nerve cells in the brain and spinal cord.
+These attacks damage the myelin coating of the nerves (a process called demyelination) and the nerves themselves.
+These attacks cause damage to nerves, known as lesions, which cause nerve messages to slow down or stop completely.

-Damage to the nerves controlling the legs may result in weakness or muscle spasms (spasticity).
-Damaged nerve cells and nerve fibers are also responsible for many other MS symptoms, such as:
+Damage to the nerves controlling the legs may result in weakness or spasticity (muscle spasms).
+Damaged nerve cells and nerve fibers are also responsible for many other symptoms of MS, such as:

-• Vision problems, including double vision or blurred vision
+• Optic neuritis (vision problems) including double vision or blurred vision

 • Urinary or bladder problems, such as incontinence